-Presence of crossing-This delay occurs regardless of whether a train is approaching or occupying the crossing.
+- stopping also imposes delay on following vehicles. - Crossing surface- Depending on the condition of the surface, vehicles may need to slow down to cross over the rails. - Presence of crossing-This delay occurs regardless of whether a train is approaching or occupying the crossing.
 Motorists usually slow down in advance of crossings so that they can stop safely if a train is approaching.
 Therefore, the existence of a crossing may cause some delays to motorists who slow to look for a train.

 Rail: An additional economic competitiveness consideration is the current maintenance cost to the TO&E railroad of maintaining the existing grade crossing with US 70.
-The railroad is crossed by thousands of cars and an estimated 1,050 heavy trucks every day, causing damage that costs an average of \$22,700 per year to repair.
+The railroad is crossed by thousands of cars and over 1,000 heavy trucks every day, causing damage that costs an average of \$22,600 per year to repair.
 Part of the expense comes from trucks breaking the crossing gate arms as they pass over the rail line.
 It is estimated that a new set of crossing arms is snapped off each month at this crossing.
 The project overpass would reduce maintenance costs on this short segment of railroad to nearly zero (an estimated ten dollars per year), helping to sustain rail service as a low-cost transportation option in the county.